 Plan and carry out management review considering the status of actions from previous management reviews, changes in external and internal issues relevant to QMS, the adequacy of resources, opportunities for improvement and the effectiveness of actions taken to address risks and opportunities as explained in clause 6.1.
-The organization must also consider information on quality performance and effectiveness , including trends in non conformities and corrective actions, customer satisfaction and feedback from relevant interested parties, Monitoring and measurement results, Audit results, extent to which quality objectives have been met, process performance, conformity of product and services, the performance of external providers
+The organization must also consider information on quality performance and effectiveness, including trends in non-conformities and corrective actions, customer satisfaction and feedback from relevant interested parties, Monitoring and measurement results, Audit results, the extent to which quality objectives have been met, process performance, conformity of product and services, the performance of external providers

 Outputs from the management review must include decisions and actions related to opportunities for improvement, any need for changes to QMS, and resource needs.
 The organization should retain documented information as evidence of the results of management reviews.